no-go/file-o-mat/Readme.md

   - upload files
   - delete files

-## Features Backend
+## Features backend

 - config file to handle...
-  - base url and link-prefix (not tested behind nginx)
+  - base url and link-prefix
   - name of the log file
   - name of the style- and template file
   - byte limit for upload